 If we had to choose between either having a coffee grinder or having an espresso machine but not both, we would choose the coffee grinder!
 With a coffee grinder we could still enjoy freshly brewed coffee (plunger, pour-over, stove top, aeropress etc).
 But with an espresso machine and no grinder, we would be forced to use pre-ground coffee which is unavoidably stale.
 There would be a lack of crema and the flavour would be flat and dull.
 Sound familiar?
 Perhaps you've had this type of coffee at cafe's that pre-grind their coffee and then leave it in their coffee grinder dosers to go stale.
 Here is something you need to understand about coffee:

 Ground coffee is stale within minutes!
-You can't make great espresso at home - or anywhere for that matter - without a quality burr coffee grinder.
+You can't make great espresso at home - or anywhere for that matter - without a good quality burr coffee grinder.

-If you don't already have a quality burr coffee grinder, have a look at the Coffee Grinder Buying Guide
+If you don't already have a good quality burr coffee grinder, have a look at the Coffee Grinder Buying Guide

 Single Boiler, Heat Exchanger or Dual Boiler?

 An espresso machine has two main functions: 1.
 To create Espresso and 2.
 To steam milk.
 Heat exchanger and twin boiler machines can extract espresso and steam milk simultaneously.
 A single boiler machine can do one or the other and then must be switched to the other function - which usually takes about a minute.
-If the machine is only required to make one or two coffees at a time or only ever black coffees a single boiler machine will be adequate.
+If the machine is only required to make one or two coffees at a time or only ever black coffees a single boiler machine will be more than adequate.
 However, to make several milk coffees in quick succession, a heat exchanger or dual boiler machine will be required.